fthomasmorel/FTMainColor/README.md

 self.view.backgroundColor = opaqueColor
 ```

-## FTMainColor
+## Issues
+I know the algorithm is not perfect :

+- Not fast enough on big image
+- A bit random sometimes

-I know the algorithm is not perfect, i will try to improve as soon as possible.
-If you have some ideas, questions or comments, do not hesitate :) Thank you.
+But I will try to improve it as soon as possible.
+If you have some ideas, questions or comments, do not hesitate :) Thank you